adelmofilho/kRypto/README.md

 ## #   USD.percent_change_7d <dbl>
 ```

-To obtain historical data for cryptocurrencies, use function `historical_data`
+To obtain historical data for cryptocurrencies, use the function `historical_data`

 ```r